 - If there is any paperwork your employer would like to get signed by the university/co-op, please contact the International Employment Specialist at email@example.com for international (non-USA) jobs, and firstname.lastname@example.org for USA jobs.

-- Regardless if you have done a previous work term abroad or not, you MUST complete the online pre-departure training in LEARN.
+- Regardless if you have done a previous work term abroad or not, you MUST complete the online co-op work term readiness training in LEARN.
 This is mandatory for all Waterloo students.
 Instructions will be sent to you once your job is showing on your work term record and the course is open.

 10. Arrival information

 - On reaching your destination, you must complete the 'Work-term details' and 'My contact and travel info' sections of your work-term record in WaterlooWorks.

 You now have access to Anvil Group’s 24/7 dedicated travel safety assistance phone line or email for help in any emergency medical, security and travel situations that you may encounter.
 Please contact the following to obtain Anvil’s safety and security assistance phone line and/or email address: